My-/CV/README.md

-## Your Name
+## Mindugas Sarskus
+<br>**Home addres:** 27 Cois Chlair, Claregalway, co.
+Galway
+<br>**Email:** minde.pinde@gmail.com
+<br>**Mobile:** 0872 6996 52

-A sentence about who and what you are.
-Then a sentence about what you've achieved.
-And then a sentence about what you're looking for: what you would ideally be doing, with whom and in what environment.
+[comment]: # (Then a sentence about what you've achieved.
+And then a sentence about what you're looking for: what you would ideally be doing, with whom and in what environment.)

+I'm 3rd year Software Development student with a keen interest in math, programming, and problem solving in general.

+## Education
+Bachelor of Science (Honours) in Computing in Software Development, at Galway-Mayo Institute of Technology (GMIT), graduating in 2020.

+**Grades:** add my grades here.

 ## Skills

-#### This Skill

-Descriptive paragraph of how capable you are at this skill and, if relevant, how it has developed.

-- Experience
-- Achievements
-- Evidence

-#### Another Skill

-Descriptive paragraph of how capable you are at this skill and, if relevant, how it has developed.

-- I achieved A during my work at B (job, or otherwise)
-- I contributed to the growth of X while doing Y (job, or otherwise)
-- I built this, made this, broke this, fixed this, etc.
-- A link to some on-line evidence (blogs, videos, articles, etc.)

-## Education

-#### Makers Academy (start_date to end_date)

-- Curious and passionate about code.
-[PROVIDE EVIDENCE]
-- Fast, independent learner [PROVIDE EVIDENCE]
-- Great collaborator [PROVIDE EVIDENCE]

-- OOP, TDD, MVC, DDD
-- Agile/XP
-- Ruby, Rails, JavaScript
-- RSpec, Jasmine

-#### Your University / College (start_date to end_date)

-- Subject, any specialisms
-- Grade
-- Other cool stuff

-#### Any other qualifications

-## Experience

-**Company Name** (start_date to end_date)
-*Your job title*
-**Company Name** (start_date to end_date)
-*Your job title*
+#### Coding

+ - **Java:**
+     - Currently Java is my language of choise.
+Learned on my own before collage.
+     - I have good understanding of Java Colletions API.
+I can use Streams and Lambdas for most of my coding work.
+Heve no issue to use Java features never used before just by reading documentation.
+Obviosly OOP is not an issue.
+     - My 2nd year java project, receant solved ProjectEuler.net problem 98, some CodeWars problems, TicToc.

+[commet]: # (- Experience, - Achievements,- Evidence)

+- **JavaScript:**
+    - Is second language of choise.
+Lerned during '17 summer time.
+    - Solved most of CodeWars.com problems using it.
+    - CodeWars, boucing balls.
+- **C:**
+    - Is a third language of choise.
+Have good undestanding of it.
+    - Did many Arduino little projects.
+Acheived 86% grade on C lang module.
+    - 2nd year project, Created small testing library to help with 2nd year project.
+Sadly Arduino projects was done before collage and none of them survived up to date.
+- Other: Python, TypeScript, C#;

+#### Another Skills

+- **Git**
+    - I have good understaning of main git commands.
+    - I using it for most of my coding.
+    - My git page

+- **JUnit5**
+    - I can write test cases to cover most of my code.
+    - I do write test cases for any complicated Java code.
+    - Please check thouse projects: p1, p2, p3

+- **Linux**
+    - I am using Linux as my main mashine for an over year now.
+    - Using Linux Mint.
+Can do most of my needs in terminal with a little help of Google.

+- **Docker**
+    - I have basic understanding docker.
+    - had time play with it for couple days.

+[comment]: # (Descriptive paragraph of how capable you are at this skill and, if relevant, how it has developed.)

+#### Other
+- Crpenter/Joiner (pre college/summer work).
+- Main Host of GMIT Computing Sociaty.
+- Father of the little princess.